Risks and risk management

 Mega trends in North Media’s business areas include Developments and trends, which on a global and national scale determine the direction of how and in which media businesses choose to advertise and communicate with their existing and potential customers.

 North Media’s print media such as printed advertisements and newspapers are gradually supplemented and replaced by digital media in the long run.
 The mega trends in advertising point towards more and more types of media, each serving their own needs and purposes.
-In the job ad market, however, the migration from print to online has largely already taken place.

 North Media wants to be at the cutting edge of this Development and therefore works actively with product Development for the more traditional print activities as well as the newer online activities and on linking up the two media in order to achieve increased utility value for both advertisers and consumers.